Beacon Ministries Quick Facts

 Life Coaching: Breaking the Chains of Poverty

-“We have been known as an assistance agency.
-We are now becoming a service agency.
-Where we used to refer people to sources of help, we are now walking alongside our clients to encourage and guide them through the crises to insure their needs are met.”
-Beacon is becoming a blend of assistance and service.
-With the launch of the Client Assistance Fund, we have been able, for the first time, to give direct financial aid.
+Beacon is a blend of assistance and service.
+With the Client Assistance Fund, we have been able to give direct financial aid.
 But it is not a handout.
 It is part of a hand up, creating leverage to help our clients help themselves.